Polish PM faces EU questions over controversial court ruling | DW | 19.10.2021

 The same court that ruled in favor of the primacy of Polish law was already considered illegitimate by the EU due to the political influence imposed on it by PiS.

-In March, the European Court of Justice (ECJ) said the EU can force member states to disregard certain provisions in national law, including constitutional law.
+In March, the ECJ said the EU can force member states to disregard certain provisions in national law, including constitutional law.

 It added that Poland's recently implemented procedure for appointing members of the top court is a violation of EU law.